EvanDiamantidis/TryHackMe/Metasploit/3. Meterpreter/README.md

 5.5: What is the cleartext password of the jchambers user?

-For this one we can simply check the hash on CrackStation.
+A simple hash check on CrackStation should suffice.

 ![image](https://user-images.githubusercontent.com/14150485/170662318-b98261e7-b2b6-4d0a-9ee0-98537f7e5d68.png)